Updated: Sep 28

 Near the village of Mád is the south-facing vineyard of Padihegy.
 Here, as in all of Tokaj, indigenous white grapes dominate, but if you walk the rows of vines for long enough, you will eventually come across some Pinot Noir.
 In this vineyard, Sauska grows the red grape for both sparkling wines and single-vineyard still reds.
 Padihegy’s surface is all rock—volcanic rhyolite tuff and quartz cover heavy clay with a clear presence of nyirok.
 According to Ferdinánd Pincészet, quartz’s inability to retain water is advantageous in the sense that it forces the grapevines to engage with the bedrock and clay in search of nourishment.

 It is no mistake that for Sauska’s Rakaczki, Padihegy is probably the most classic Pinot Noir vineyard in Tokaj.
 This interaction between quartz and nyirok is strikingly reminiscent of that of limestone and montmorillonite in Burgundy, and the likeness shows through in the wines.
 Sauska’s 2017 Padihegy Pinot Noir is broad shouldered but elegant, with a near-full body, mouth-watering acidity, and soft tannins.
 Its aromas are rich with red and black fruits, dried herbs, and mushrooms, and in the background is a steadfast influence from the volcanic soils: minerality and salt.
 This influence is felt even more strongly on the palate, as salinity lingers in the back of the palate long after the wine is drunk.
-By no means detracting from its complexity, Sauska’s 2017 Padihegy stays true to Willamette Valley winemaker Ken Wright’s observation that volcanic soil Pinot Noirs are fruit driven and have high acidity.
+By no means detracting from its complexity, Sauska’s 2017 Padihegy agrees with Willamette Valley winemaker Ken Wright’s observation that volcanic soil Pinot Noirs are fruit driven and have high acidity.

 To the east of Padihegy lies the Úrágya vineyard where Pinot Noir plantings can also be found.
 Here, Dobogó Pincészet grows the grape for its Izabella Utca Pinot Noir, which was first vinted in 2008.
 The southeast-facing vineyard shares the rhyolite and nyirok features with its neighbor to the west but with less quartz.
 Instead, iron oxide-painted rhyolite stones of various sizes and highly hardened clay mark the surface.
 In addition to being difficult to cultivate, the vineyard is known for its ability to impose strong minerality into Furmint made from grapes grown there.
 The same minerality stands tall in Dobogó Pincészet’s 2015 Izabella Utca.
 Staying true to its volcanic roots, the wine is fruit driven with uplifting acidity, but with a light, delicate body.
 Raspberry and cherry give way to violets, leaf pile, and wet stones.
 As with Sauska’s Padihegy, here too salinity and minerality play a large role, leaving a pleasant sensation of bitterness on the palate.